dukeb1212/uav-netsim/README.md

 	ping 10.0.0.4
 - The IP addresses of UAV containers will start at `10.0.0.1` for `uav1`, then `10.0.0.4` for `uav2` and so on.

+- To shutdown UAV NetSim, run this command from the directory `uav-netsim` in terminal.
+    ```bash
+    docker compose down

 - For more specific test cases, checkout the [Wiki](https://github.com/dukeb1212/uav-netsim/wiki) page.

 ### 2. Build from source